khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 * Samsung PM981 (Commonly found in OEM systems like laptops)
 * Samsung 970 Evo Plus (While not natively supported OOB, a [firmware update from Samsung](https://www.samsung.com/semiconductor/minisite/ssd/download/tools/) will allow these drives to operate in macOS without issue)
+* Any eMMC based SSD(Commonly found in netbooks)

 # RAM

 With RAM, it's generally the same logic for Windows: Make sure the CPU's memory controller can support the speeds you wish to run. macOS seems to be a bit more memory sensitive than Windows so you may get random lock-ups/kernel panics and the more memory you add, the more you need to lower the frequency to ease the memory controller.
-Generally 32GB 3000Mhz will run just fine on an i7 8700k but an i7 6700k may have to drop to 2666Mhz
+Generally 32GB 3000Mhz will run just fine on an i7 8700k but an i7 6700k may have to drop to 2666Mhz for stablity reasons

 # Cooler

+Keep in mind that with an AIO and any cooler that relies on USB will generally have their fan curves, pump speed and RGB lighting reset when booting macOS.
+Some users in the comunity may have developed a driver/applcation for controlling your model of AIO but do your research to know if yours is affect/has a solution.
+Solutin for this is to control the fans and pump speed with the motherboard instead

 # Networking